ekspla/Pitot_GPS_Sensor_Logger/README.md

 ## Assembling

-Most of the micropython codes were precompiled before installation using mpy-cross [16](https://github.com/micropython/micropython/tree/master/mpy-cross).
+Most of the micropython codes were precompiled using mpy-cross [16](https://github.com/micropython/micropython/tree/master/mpy-cross) before installation.
 The assembled units of SoC/display and air speed sensor are shown in the photos (see below).
 The procedure to calculate air speed is shown in elesewhere.
 [1, a link to Wikipedia](https://en.wikipedia.org/wiki/Pitot_tube)